KGyST/samuTest/README.md

     - It would be more elegant to create suites in a module/class/function manner.
 All these would be suites.
       This is only a by-default structure, so one can create a different folder structure.
       Folders should represent test suites, so test suite structure should be according to the folder structure.
-  - Besides it, an `_errors`, like `module_errors`, and in it class/function.
-This structure follows the folder structure.
+  - ~~~Besides it, an `_errors`, like `module_errors`, and in it class/function.~~~
+    - There will be a `test_errors` folder somewhere else.
+Reasons for this:
+      - excluded from git, not part of the source (unlike the `tests` folder)
+      - this way folder structure will be a perfect mirror, functions can be simpler
+    - This structure follows the folder structure.
   - And there a `.WinMerge`, like `module.WinMerge`
 - Facelift/update outdated stuff
   - WinMerge